opendnssec/SoftHSMv2/OSX-NOTES.md

 	$ make -C src/lib/test check

 Because the object store backend was changed from file to db we have used sqlite for storing the token objects.

-Verify this by looking in the sub-folders of src/lib/test/tokens-db There you should find a database file named sqlite3.db
+Verify this by looking in the sub-folders of src/lib/test/tokens There you should find a database file named sqlite3.db

-Note that if the test fails for the db backend, this may be caused by the "generation file" which is part of the file backend being present somewhere in the tokens folder.
-Issue the following commands to solve this.

-	$ make -C src/lib/test clean
-	$ make -C src/lib/test check

-Or alternatively to remove all tokens currently present in the source tree issue the following commands:

-	$ rm -rf src/lib/test/tokens
-	$ git checkout src/lib/test/tokens/dummy.in
-	$ rm -rf src/lib/test/tokens-db

 ## Performance

 The file backend currently exhibits the best performance.
 It is normally at least twice as fast as the database backend.

+The idea behind storing token objects in a database is that it has advantages when a large number (> 100K) of keys are stored in a token.
+A database allows for selectively querying and loading in only a subset of the keys into memory.
+The file based storage backend reads in the complete contents of the token.
+Also because the database is only a single file, we should not hit any system limitations w.r.t. the number of files that can be stored in a file system.

 The database backend uses transactions to write changes to the token database.
 For modifiable attributes this will require a round trip to the database every time an